 The smallest feature that is included in your dog kennel for breeding can sometimes save you a lot of time and mess.
-Choosing a kennel with simple slide-out trays, raised flooring, and drain trenches makes cleaning a breeze.
+Choosing a custom dog kennel with simple slide-out trays, raised flooring, and drain trenches makes cleaning a breeze.
 It also keeps urine and feces from accumulating in the kennel, leading to messes and illnesses in the puppies.

 Size of Your Dog Kennel

 Consider the standard guideline when sizing your kennels, not too big, nor too small.
 Your dogs may become more difficult to train if they have too much room to roam inside their kennel.
 If the kennel is too small, it becomes uncomfortable, inhuman, and can lead to behavioral problems.

 The Material Used To Build The Dog Kennel

 Choosing kennels constructed of long-lasting materials like stainless steel can help improve your kennel’s safety, lifespan, and cleanliness.
 Plastic cages may save money in the short term, but they are easily broken and scratched, causing harm to your puppies.
 In addition, because plastic absorbs liquids, urine, feces, and spills can settle into the material, resulting in ugly appearances, bad scents, and health risks.